emory-cs-infovis-master/scrollytelling/README.md

         .attr("fill", d => (d.colour === colourName ? highlightColour : "#999"));
 ```

 Now we've added that simple transition let's return to our `updateBarchart` function and make this work a bit smoother.
-We are going to add a transition such that when a new bar is added it moves in smoothly from the bottom of the graph. to do that we are going to tweak the section of code around the `bars.enter()` call which deals with new bars to be drawn:
+We are going to add a transition such that when a new bar is added it moves in smoothly from the bottom of the graph.
+To do that we are going to tweak the section of code around the `bars.enter()` call which deals with new bars to be drawn:

 ```Javascript
 function updateBarChart(data, title = "") {